xDankTankx/TriviaGame-CS457/README.md

 - **Question Display:** The server broadcasts a trivia question to all clients.
 - **Turn-Based Answering:** Only the active player can respond during their turn.
 If the answer is incorrect, the next player gets their turn.
 - **Score Updates:** After all players have answered, the game state is updated and displayed to all clients.
-- **Winning:** The game ends after a set number of rounds (default: 10).
-The player with the highest score wins, with results broadcasted to all clients.
+- **Winning:** The game ends after a player gets a score of 5 or the question pool is depleted.
 </br>

 ### Technologies Used: